Lyon County 4-H Ambassadors is an elite group of teen leaders who help serve and promote Lyon County 4-H.

 The Ambassador Program is a large time commitment for 4-H’ers and their families.
 Please take time to carefully consider the time commitment to the program and other requirements before applying.
 Through the Ambassador program, we hope to offer teenage youth important leadership opportunities by developing their communication and marketing skills.
 To apply, applicants must be currently in 9th grade but no older than 11th grade.
 If selected, an Ambassador serves a two-year term beginning at the Achievement Celebration of the year applying.
 We plan to continue the Junior Ambassador role, which allows 4-Hers who are currently in 8th grade apply.
 This is a one-year term.

-Once applications are reviewed, qualified applicants will be invited for a professional interview on Wed., Oct.
-10, with time slots beginning at 6:30 p.m.
+Once applications are reviewed, qualified applicants will be invited for a professional interview (tentatively scheduled on Wed., Oct.
+13, with time slots beginning at 6:30 p.m.)
 Interviews will be scheduled every 15 minutes during the evening until all invited applicants are interviewed.

-Lyon County 4-H Ambassadors meet monthly at 6:00 p.m. on the first Monday of the month.
+Lyon County 4-H Ambassadors meet monthly after 4-H Council on the first Monday of the month.
 A training and orientation program is also mandatory and is scheduled in January.
 If you are interested in being an Ambassador, please be sure to commit to participating in these meetings.

-For more information, contact the Extension Office, Shawna Moyer or Tracy Simmons, or a current Ambassador.
+For more information, contact the Extension Office, Shawna Moyer or a current Ambassador.